 Named safeguarding staff and contacts

-Deputy Designated Safeguarding Lead/s: Sophie Williams, James Mason, Sharon Bedwell, Ruth Cobley, Christa Colledge, Sue Webster.
+Deputy Designated Safeguarding Lead/s: Sophie Williams, James Mason, Rachael Rhodes, Sharon Bedwell, Ruth Cobley, Christa Colledge, Sue Webster.

 Nominated Safeguarding Governor: Lee Donaghy